bouiboui/udooneo/README.md

 This code has never been tested on an actual UDOO Neo, it was developed only from specs and on a local development environment, so run it with caution.

 ## Getting started
-To get started, let's review the [test.js](https://github.com/bouiboui/udooneo/blob/master/test.js) source code.
+To get started, let's review the [test.js](https://github.com/bouiboui/udooneo/blob/master/examples/test.js) source code.

-To try it, clone the repo locally, open a terminal and type ``node test``.
+To try it, clone the repo locally, open a terminal and type ``node examples/test``.

 First we require the *udooneo* library: